goyote/kohana-installer/README.md

 # Kohana Installer

-This cli script automates the redundant steps you need to take everytime you want to install Kohana through either the console by means of a git repo or by going to the official website and downloading the zip file manually.
+The `ko` cli script helps you automate (and thus eliminate) the redundant steps needed to be taken in order to install Kohana successfully through either the console by means of a git repo or by going to the official website and downloading the zip file manually.

 ## Installation